 We look forward to finally welcoming you to Gippsland to enjoy this event!

 For over 10 years The Mountain Journal, produced by the indefatigable Cam Walker, has been keeping interested readers up to date with developments in the Victorian Alps and beyond with a free email notification delivered daily, sometimes several times a day.

 With a focus on topics related to environment, news and culture from the Australian Alps, the email notifications keep you in touch with items of importance to the natural preservation of the alpine regions.

 The first print edition is hot off the press, and will be (covid lockdowns permitting) surfacing in cafes, mountain huts and public spaces across the Alps soon.
-The aim is to produce an Annual, taking content from the website, including some new content, and covering the key mountain/ environment issues of the year.
+The 2021 edition includes:

 The well publicised changes to booking procedures for popluar walks like the Larapinta Trail, Jatbula Trail and Tabletop Track are now scheduled to come into practice in a staged process: